ax3l/matplotlib-serializer/README.md

 ### Why?

-No time to wait for [MEP25](http://matplotlib.org/devdocs/devel/MEP/MEP25.html).
+No time to wait for [MEP25](http://matplotlib.org/devdocs/devel/MEP/MEP25.html) (introducing a good MVC concept would be *amazing* and solve a lot!).

 Annoyed of abstracting even more parts of my scientific post-processing scripts into a clean layer that explicitly